harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 ** - Interaction of the Growth Hormone-Releasing Peptides Ghrelin and Growth Hormone-Releasing Peptide-6 with the Motilin Receptor in the Rabbit Gastric Antrum, Inge Depoortere, The Journal Of Pharmacology And Experimental Therapeutics Vol. 305, No. 2

-## GHRH &amp; GHRP-2 and GH mRNA &amp; GH-R mRNA
+## GHRH & GHRP-2 and GH mRNA & GH-R mRNA

 The following is the majority of the discussion from, EXPERIMENTAL STUDY - Effect of GHRH and GHRP-2 treatment in vitro on GH secretion and levels of GH, pituitary transcription factor-1, GHRH-receptor, GH-secretagogue-receptor and somatostatin receptor mRNAs in ovine pituitary cells, Ming Yan, Maria Hernandez, Ruwei Xu and Chen Chen, European Journal of Endocrinology (2004) 150 235–242

-Its a long read, but I posted it in full because it references relevant in vivo studies as well as their own findings to give us a picture of precisely how GHRH &amp;amp; GHRP-2 effect GH mRNA levels.
+Its a long read, but I posted it in full because it references relevant in vivo studies as well as their own findings to give us a picture of precisely how GHRH & GHRP-2 effect GH mRNA levels.
 The timing is interesting...

 Note that Sermorelin's half-life comes up a little short....as perhaps 10 minutes is needed.

-Solution? - maybe inject Sermorelin &amp;amp; GHRP-6 together, wait 6 minutes and inject another bit of Sermorelin.
+Solution? - maybe inject Sermorelin & GHRP-6 together, wait 6 minutes and inject another bit of Sermorelin.

 Solution? - modify Sermorelin at the 2nd position (swap alanine for D-alanine)